CDCgov/prime-reportstream/prime-router/docs/playbooks/how-to-use-token-auth.md

 - All the steps here assume a fake sending organization/client-id, called `healthy-labs`, with its sender fullname as `health-labs.default`
 - There is no actual `healthy-labs` in the system.
 If you want a real dummy sender, try `waters` or `ignore`.
-- Keys are attached to senders at the moment.
-This leads to a slight logical inconsistency.
-Even though the scope healthy-labs.*.report give access to every sender in an org, it still must be attached to each individual sender in the settings, using the `./prime sender addkey ...` command, per the example below.
-Better would be to add a feature to allow attaching	 keys to either senders or whole orgs.

 - This example uses kotlin code in the ReportStream CLI to sign the token.
 There is also an example written in python, in [../../examples/generate-jwt-python](../../examples/generate-jwt-python)

-- Scopes are of the format `<orgname>.<sendename>.<resource-or-role>`.
+- Scopes are of the format `<orgname>.<sendername>.<resource-or-role>`.
 The scope `health-labs.*.report`, used below, gives access to all CRUD on all reports for any sender within the healthy-labs organization.